h3ow3d/h3ow3d/content/posts/2024-12-04-choosing-a-lightweight-k8s-distro.md

 ### How it works

-Installed as a snap package on Linux.
-On macOS and Windows it runs inside a managed VM.
-Add-ons provide DNS, storage, Ingress, and observability tools.
-It supports joining multiple nodes.
+- On Linux, installs as a snap and runs Kubernetes services (kubelet, containerd, control plane) in an isolated environment.

+- Functions like a compact production distribution rather than a container-based cluster.

+- On macOS and Windows, runs inside a managed VM with the same components on a minimal OS image.

+- Uses CNI, containerd, and storage mechanisms similar to a real multi-node deployment.

 ### Why use it